Intercultural Cities: Why and How to join?

 Why join Intercultural cities

-Over 100 Cities across Europe and beyond (Japan, Mexico, Canada) are now embracing the principles of intercultural integration and using the Intercultural cities tools.
+Over 120 Cities across Europe and beyond (Australia, Japan, Mexico, Canada, Morocco and Israel) are now embracing the principles of intercultural integration and using the Intercultural cities tools.
 Cities participating in the Intercultural cities programme enjoy the advice of leading international experts and privileged access to the Intercultural cities tools, and engage in intensive exchanges with other cities through thematic events and study visits.
-Member cities benefit from the international exposure and credibility of the Council of Europe and the support of the European Union which is a partner to the programme.
+Member cities benefit from the international exposure and credibility of the Council of Europe.

 How to join the network

 Ideally, candidate cities would first complete the Intercultural cities INDEX questionnaire to get the assessment of their policies through an analytical report on the results with examples of good practice from other cities.
 If both parties are satisfied, a statement of intent is signed for the participation in the programme, followed by the signature of a financial agreement (see below).